Thomas Bouquillon: Works

 Though never in robust health, Bouquillon was a tireless student.
-When he entered the field of moral theology, he found the field enjoying no prestige, having dwindled to mere compilations of conclusions to the neglect of principles.
-It was out of touch, consequently, with the closely related dogmatic and advancing social sciences, and the methods employed in its teaching were far from perfect.
+When he entered the field of moral theology, he found the field had no prestige, as it had become a compilation of conclusions, rather than a study of the principles.
+Moral theology was out of touch, consequently, with advancing social sciences, and its methods of teaching were far from perfect.
 In his whole career as a professor and author Bouquillon aimed to revive moral theology from its poor academic condition and to restore proper method and dignity in the field.
 He emphasized the historical and sociological aspects of principles and problems in his field.
 Few theologians of his day were more widely consulted in Europe and America than Bouquillon.

-He enjoyed and retained the intimate confidence of Pope Leo XIII and of many eminent churchmen, and showed throughout his life devotion to the ideals, teaching, and administration of the Roman Catholic Church.
-His grasp of current thought developed in him an open-mindedness and a sympathy with real progress.
+He retained the intimate confidence of Pope Leo XIII and other eminent churchmen, and showed devotion to the ideals, teaching, and administration of the Roman Catholic Church throughout his life.
+He was known for an open-mindedness and a sympathy with real progress.

-In 1891, he was induced to publish a pamphlet on education setting forth the abstract principles involved in contemporary moral theology.
-His views were met with considerable opposition.
-His works on education caused substantial controversy since he had supported the state's claims in the field.
-In all of his published replies to critics, he maintained his original positions without any modification whatever and ascribed the opposition to the misunderstanding of his point of view and of his statement of principles.
+In 1891, he published a pamphlet on education setting out the abstract principles involved in contemporary moral theology.
+His views were met with considerable opposition and controversy since he had supported the state's claims in the field.
+In all of his published replies to critics, he maintained his original positions without any modification and ascribed the opposition to the misunderstanding of his statement of principles.